andrew/ultimate-awesome/README.md

 - [Awesome-Image-Retargeting](https://github.com/givkashi/Awesome-Image-Retargeting) - Awesome Image Retargeting.
 - [awesome-it-architect](https://github.com/gtonic/awesome-it-architect) - A curated list of IT architecture technologies and resources.
 - [awesome-performance](https://github.com/hbish/awesome-performance) - Collection of videos, talks and tools about performance.
-- [awesome-robot-combat](https://github.com/IainIsCreative/awesome-robot-combat) - A list of resources, links, and tips for people who want to building fighting robots.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
 - [awesome-iobroker](https://github.com/ioBroker/awesome-iobroker) - A curated list of amazingly awesome ioBroker resources. .
 - [awesome-straico](https://github.com/ivopereira/awesome-straico) - 🏆 A curated list of awesome Straico resources, tools, articles and more.